Tempest (TV series): Release

 It was released on Disney+ internationally and Hulu and Hulu on Disney Plus (with bundle) in the U.S. The first three episodes released on September 10, 2025.
 The remaining episodes were released, with two episodes each week, for a total of 9 episodes.

 Reception

 Critical response

 Mike Hale from The New York Times mentioned the addition of American actors was "an improvement over the expats normally hired to play English-language roles in Asian films and series."
-Regarding soap opera aspect of Korean dramas, he stated, "the confusions of the plot and the tinniness of the dialogue are more noticeable than usual."
-However, Hale remarked that the stars were attractive, combat was well choreographed, and the story gained propulsion by the third episode.
-Screen Rant said, "Despite some complaints about its depiction of international affairs, the film's overall popularity remains solid, considering its critical acclaim and streaming success."
+Regarding the "soap operas at heart" aspect of Korean dramas, he stated, "the confusions of the plot and the tinniness of the dialogue are more noticeable than usual."
+However, Hale remarked that "the stars are attractive...the hand-to-hand combat is well choreographed and by the third episode the story starts to gain some of the juice and propulsion that we come to South Korean thrillers for."
+Screen Rant said, "While there are audience members unhappy with its portrayal of international countries, the show's success is still readily evident in its global popularity and highly positive reception from critics....its streaming performance indicates many don't share the same opinions."